About this website

 About me

-I’ve worked in IT for nearly all of my adult life and I’m currently a Solutions Architect, which means I’m mostly hands-off in my day job.
-I’m Welsh, though I moved from Wales for university when I was in my teens and I’ve lived in England ever since, with a few exceptions.
+I’m Welsh, though I moved from Wales for university when I was in my teens and I’ve lived mostly in England ever since.
+My being Welsh doesn’t mean much to me.
 I was born and brought up in the English-speaking part of Wales and I like to point out to Welsh nationalists that the de facto national language of Wales is English.

 I’ve worked in the UK and — briefly — in the US, France, Belgium, Germany and Japan.
 I hardly travelled abroad when I was young but got the bug when I met Helen, my partner, who started me off with a cycling holiday in France.
 Since then we’ve visted the US many times, all of Europe, Turkey, India, and the Far East.
 We’re yet to explore Africa, South America, and Indonesia.
-Favourite countries to date are Japan, and Spain, Italy and Greece especially for the history.
+Favourite countries to date are Japan, where I got married and Spain, Italy and Greece especially for the history.

 To be conservative … is to prefer the familiar to the unknown, to prefer the tried to the untried, fact to mystery, the actual to the possible, the limited to the unbounded, the near to the distant, the sufficient to the superabundant, the convenient to the perfect, present laughter to utopian bliss